 Older People's and Physical Disability Services are forecasting an overspend of £6.6m, unchanged from December.
 The cause of the overspend is predominantly the higher than expected costs of residential and nursing care compared to when budgets were set, in part due to the ongoing focus on discharging people from hospital as quickly as is appropriate.
+Costs are higher both because of more expensive unit costs and more people receiving care than was expected when budgets were set.
 A detailed explanation of the pressures due to prior-year activity was provided to Adults Committee and GPC in the first reports of the financial year, and much of the further in-year pressure is due to the trends in price increases continuing.
 Trends suggesting an increase in demand over the Winter period were reported in December and continue to be factored into projections, reflecting similar experiences in the NHS and in other councils.

-The Learning Disability Partnership is forecast to overspend by £762k, unchanged from December, with the NHS paying a further £227k as part of the pooled budget.
+The Learning Disability Partnership (LDP) is forecast to overspend by £762k, unchanged from December, with the NHS paying a further £227k as part of the pooled budget.
 This is a relatively static cohort of service users whose needs have been increasing year-on-year in line with experiences nationally.
 Based on changes over the first half of the year, we expect these increases to exceed the level built into budgets.
 In particular, the cost of young people transitioning into adults is high, linked to rising cost of services for children with complex needs.
 Savings delivery within the LDP is on track to overachieve, which provides some mitigation.